Henri Druey

-Daniel-Henri Druey ([danjɛl ɑ̃ʁi dʁyɛ]; 12 April 1799 – 29 March 1855) was a Swiss politician of the 19th century and a founding father of constitutional democracy and member of Free Democratic Party in Switzerland.
+Daniel-Henri Druey ([danjɛl ɑ̃ʁi dʁyɛ]; 12 April 1799 – 29 March 1855) was a Swiss politician of the 19th century.
+He was a founding father of constitutional democracy and member of the Free Democratic Party in Switzerland.

 Early life

 Druey was born in Faoug in the Canton of Vaud.
 After studying law at the academy in Lausanne he engaged in further study at Heidelberg, Paris and London.

 Political career in Switzerland

 When Druey returned to Switzerland, aged 29, he was chosen to sit on the Canton of Vaud's Great Council.
 Two years later he became a member of the State Council.

 Druey was elected to the Swiss Federal Council on 16 November 1848 as one of the seven initial members.
 During his time in office he held the following departments: